grschroder/psscripts/README.md

 # psscripts
-This is my personal repository that contains PowerShell scripts.
+This repository contains scripts that I use or used some day.